LiamD88/milestone-project-1-eminem/TESTING.md

     * The music page is clearly marked and the user can just scroll down to play any of the songs or youtube videos that are easily visible.
     * The home page contains lyrics easily visible as soon as you land on the page and some obscure one the more hardcore fans can enjoy.

 2. As a casual listener of eminem I like that they have videos of some of his biggest hits I know and I can apply to win tickets to his upcoming shows.
-The biography seems very detailed, it         wouldnt be for me, but at least its on its own page and I can browse the other pages without getting into this.
+The biography seems very detailed, it         wouldn't be for me, but at least its on its own page and I can browse the other pages without getting into this.

     * The pages are clearly labelled for the casual listener and with a click of the competition page the form to fill in to win tickets is easily visible and easy to fill in.
     * The same with the music page being clearly labelled and easily accesible the user can listen to youtube videos of the artist with ease.